A mini tummy tuck is ideal for patients who do not have much extra skin or do not need their muscles to be tightened with a full tummy tuck.

 Who is a good candidate for the mini tummy tuck?

 Anyone who is a non-smoker in good mental and physical health with reasonable expectations for improvement rather than perfection can be considered a good candidate for the procedure.
 Women seeking the treatment should suffer from excess fat, skin and tissue in the region that spans from the belly button down to the pubic bone.

 The best way to determine if the mini tummy tuck is right for your needs is to schedule a confidential consultation with Dr. Teitelbaum at his Los Angeles office.
 There is a continuum of options between a classic full and classic mini tuck, and he will help you understand your choice and together you will create a custom operation that will satisfy your desires.

 What is the difference between a mini tummy tuck and a regular tummy tuck?

 Different surgeons use these terms in varying manners.
 A regular tummy tuck implies a scar around the belly button, a tightening of the muscles, and a wide scar.
 A mini tummy tuck implies either a shorter scar, and/or not making an incision around the belly button, and/or not tightening the muscles.
 More aggressive liposuction is typically also part of a mini tummy tuck.

 There are times when a full tummy tuck is indicated but a patient wants to forgo some aspect of it, such as not tightening the muscles or limiting the width of the incision.
 These choices are obviously the patient's prerogative.
 It is, nevertheless, always the surgeon's responsibility to discuss what a limited procedure may fail to achieve.

-For more information about scheduling a consultation for mini tummy tuck in Los Angeles, call board certified plastic surgeon Dr. Steven Teitelbaum at 310-315-1121 or click here to contact us by email.
+For more information about scheduling a consultation for mini tummy tuck in Los Angeles, call board certified plastic surgeon Dr. Steven Teitelbaum at 310.315.1121 or click here to contact his office.